Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 - Built thicker to support internal mechanisms

-- Required for stadiums, municipal centers, and coastal cities
+- Required for stadiums, municipal centers, coastal cities

+Internal halyard typical rating: 100–150+ mph.
 Internal systems offer higher strength, security, and quieter operation.
-High-wind installations may require internal halyard security—compare options in our Internal Halyard System Guide.
+High-wind installations may require internal halyard security — compare options in our internal halyard system guide.

 Does Lowering the Flag in High Winds Help?